 - The Union Pacific Railroad's 7000 class Sports Model Steam Engines made their debut.

-- The first Hanna High School orchestra was started.
+- The first Hanna High School orchestra was started in the school.

 - The Knights of Pythias started giving awards at the Hanna High School.

 - The Union Pacific Coal Company Miners in Hanna went on strike.
 The strike lasted four months and twenty days, and strange to say, when operations were resumed the demand for coal was not good.
 The poor conditions were the direct result of Utah and Colorado miners working during the strike and making new customers for them.
 This weakened the market for Wyoming coal.
 Both Utah and Colorado showed substantial increases in their production over the previous year.

-- A new dump was built for the No. 2 mine.
-The original tipple, boiler house and powder house were destroyed by fire on June 9, 1922.
-A new tipple went into production on November 13, 1922.
+- A new Dump/Tipple was built for the No. 2 Mine.
+The original Tipple, Boiler House and Powder House were destroyed by fire.
 The new dump was equipped with modern shakers and an advanced crusher.
-Due to the dump not being operational and to the miners' strike in 1922, the coal production numbers were way down.

-- The Union Pacific Coal Company's boiler house located just behind or west of the No. 4 mine on the north side of the railroad tracks was modernized.
+- The Union Pacific Coal Company's boiler house located just behind or west of the No. 4 Mine on the north side of the railroad tracks was modernized.
 A large concrete addition was built onto the boiler house.
-An 8" steam line was constructed from the No. 4 mine to the No. 2 mine for hoist and heating purposes at No. 2 mine.
-The No. 2 mine was able to abandon the boiler plant at No. 2 mine.
-Also a new power line was constructed from the No. 4 mine to the No. 2 mine by constructing a tunnel under the main line tracks and the old power line, which crossed the track overhead, was abandoned.
+An 8" steam line was constructed from the No. 4 Mine to the No. 2 Mine for hoist and heating purposes at No. 2 Mine.

-- The Union Pacific Coal Company introduced the position of Safety Inspector to all their mines including the No. 2 and No. 4 mines in Hanna.
+- The Union Pacific Coal Company introduced the position of Safety Inspector to all their mines in Hanna.
 The position was to be recognized as important as that the mine foreman, fire boss or driver boss, and should be valued as such.